bhoward/focsipedia/docs/fp/types.md

 However, the convention in ReasonML is that type annotations are not generally used except as documentation and as a check that the compiler is doing what we think it is.

+[^1]: ReasonML, unlike many common languages, distinguishes between the integer addition operator, written `+`, and the floating-point addition operator, which is written `+.`.
+In part this is done to make type inference easier.

 ### Currying